 - Architect: Maber

 - Completion: Targeted April 2022

-A significant amount of earthworks will be undertaken on site to facilitate an undercroft car park and cycle stores that will house 49 vehicles and 294 bikes.
+A significant amount of earthworks were undertaken on site to facilitate an undercroft car park and cycle stores that will house 49 vehicles and 294 bikes.
 A portion of the ground floor, facing Avebury Boulevard will be created as a commercial unit.
 Residents will not only be able to enjoy the city centre facilities, but they will also have access to a communal areas on the ground and 11th floor, which includes a rooftop garden, several green roof terraces and link walkway at roof level.